David Lynch's unrealized projects: One Saliva Bubble

 We bought the house on the basis of the income I was about to make from two pending movies.
 You can guess what happened next.
 Practically the second we signed the mortgage, one of the two movies, a David Lynch film with Steve Martin entitled One Saliva Bubble fell through.

 Lynch said he had intended to direct the film through Dino De Laurentiis, who was facing bankruptcy at the time:

 We had all our scouts, had it cast, was right there ready to go.
 Dino kept delaying it, delaying it, delaying it.
 It became obvious it wasn't going to happen: there wasn't any money.
 Shortly thereafter his company went bankrupt.
 We saw the writing on the wall.

 De Laurentiis's rights to the project inhibited Lynch from setting it up at another studio.
+In mid-1992, the project was briefly revived and said to be Lynch's next project after Twin Peaks: Fire Walk with Me.

 Up At the Lake

 Up At the Lake was one of the three projects, along with Venus Descending and One Saliva Bubble, that Lynch pitched to De Laurentiis before his business went under.
 The film was to be a mystery, but no script was written.